 Dr. Knight: What is the vision that you follow for the ministry of human trafficking?
 Has it changed since the COVID epidemic?

-Sr. Gabriella Bottani: Talitha Kum envision a world without human trafficking, where people stand up for human dignity, for the care of people in a vulnerable situation like women, children, migrants, ethnic minorities.
-For these reasons, Talitha Kum networks are actively committed to offer services to survivors for their social rehabilitation, access to justice, income generation projects, education.
+Sr. Gabriella Bottani: Talitha Kum envision a world without human trafficking, where people stand up for human dignity, and for the care of people in vulnerable situations like women, children, migrants, and ethnic minorities.
+For these reasons, Talitha Kum networks are actively committed to offering services to survivors for their social rehabilitation, access to justice, income generation projects, and education.
 Talitha Kum links sisters in the region of exploitation with the places of recruitment of trafficked people inside the same country and internationally.
-Many of the sisters focus on prevention, raising awareness in those groups that are in a situation of vulnerability, working to reduce the demand, promoting collaboration with many other faith-based organizations, governmental and non-governmental organizations.
+Many of the sisters focus on prevention, raising awareness in those groups that are in a situation of vulnerability, working to reduce the demand, and promoting collaboration with many other faith-based organizations, and governmental and non-governmental organizations.

 Dr. Knight: What do the people involved in human trafficking think they are accomplishing for the society or Church?